|

 and other financial information obtained from a credit

+reporting agencies.
 Inflation - An increase in

 the amount of money or credit available in relation to